 The Energy Efficiency Behavior & Education Program savings reflect both behavioral changes, such as turning off lights in unoccupied rooms and adjusting thermostat settings, and investments in energy-saving equipment, such as in high-efficiency furnaces and CFLs.
 Savings from measures that were rebated through PPL Electric's energy efficiency programs will be counted by the Energy Efficiency Behavior & Education Program and the rebate programs and thus be double counted.
 This section discusses the estimation of the amount of Energy Efficiency Behavior & Education Program energy savings and demand reduction that were counted in other PPL Electric rebate programs.
 The total double-counting adjustment to CPITD verified energy was 460 MWh/yr.
-The adjustment to CPITD verifieid demand reduction was .02 MW.
-The double-counting reductions were applied at the portfolio level and not to the Behavior and Education Program.
+The adjustment to CPITD verified energy was 460 MWh/yr.
+The adjustment to CPITD verified energy are applied at the portfolio level and not to the Behavior and Education Program.